 Afterwards, I applied for an undergraduate grant to work with the Optoelectronics branch of INESC-Porto (now INESC TEC), and started working in white light interferometry and OCT, mainly in the software front.
 During that time I also worked in a number of smaller projects, such as supervising high school students in the Summer School in Physics hosted each year by our Physics department, a collaboration I’ve been maintaining for the past 5 years.

-The full description of my past/present work positions, along with my academic and full curriculum is available in the drop-down menu above.
+The full description of my past/present work positions, along with my academic and full curriculum is available here.

 Hobbies and interests